govtmirror/water-webservice/README.md

     mysql> create database timeseries;
     mysql> exit;
     cd /path/to/db_timeseries.sql/
+    tar -xvzf db_timeseries.sql.tar.gzv
-    mysql -u root -p timeseries < db_timeseries.sql
+    mysql -u [username] -p timeseries < db_timeseries.sql

 #### Composer
 *Note: There is currently an error when composer tries to clear cache.
 It points to the wrong folder.
 This shouldn't effect any of the installed packages.*

-*When composer reaches the database creation portion, use the same username and password from above.
+*When composer reaches the database creation portion, use the same username and password and the database 'timeseries' from above.
 You can change this in parameters.yml later.*

     curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
     cd /path/to/project